 This course typically has a two-day field trip to investigate soil moisture, groundwater-surface water interactions and stream water quality.
-This may not happen this year given COVID-19 constraints.
-However, there are multiple ongoing research projects focused on watershed hydrology and ecohydrology at Lubrecht and for the Montana Climate Office.
+There are also multiple ongoing research projects focused on watershed hydrology and ecohydrology at Lubrecht and for the Montana Climate Office.
 If you are interested in gaining field and research experience please contact me.